 We’ll be talking about that, about what makes a work a novel, about the science-religion argument as it plays out in popular culture, and maybe even about what it takes to convey something of scientific lives and thinking to broad audiences, all in more or less an hour.
 If you’re interested, come on down (or download the podcast once it becomes available–within hours or the day).

 Image: Michealangelo, The Creation of Adam from the Sistine Chapel Ceiling, c.
 1511.
 Inevitable — a cliché, I know.
-But what are you going to do?Explore posts in the same categories: good books, good public communication of science, Self-aggrandizement comment below, or link to this permanent URL from your own site.
+But what are you going to do?good books, good public communication of science, Self-aggrandizement comment below, or link to this permanent URL from your own site.